Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 ## Command Handling

+<a name="processes-version-selection"></a>
 ### Version Selection

-<a name="processes-version-selection"></a>
+Servers may implement multiple versions of this protocol.
+To ensure that commands are processed by the semantics intended by the issuing citizen, this section describes an algorithm that finds the best fit for a given command's version.
+If the specified version is not supported, this algorithm also ensures the error reply contains relevant version information for the citizen to consider.
+Servers MUST implement this algorithm to ensure consistent behavior.

-A server has implementations of this protocol, expressed as a set of major versions each mapped to a set of minor versions.
+Consider the protocol versions a server supports.
+They can be thought of being stored in a mapping, `V`, of integers (the major versions) to sets of integers (the minor versions).
 When a server receives a command:

-* If the command did not specify a version:
+1. If the command did not specify a version:
-	1. The highest major version is selected.
-	2. From the set of associated minor versions, the highest minor version is selected.
-	3. The implementation associated with the selected version services the command, replying with the selected version.
-* If the command did specify a version, `X.Y`:
+	1. Let `a` be the greatest key in `V`.
+	2. Let `b` be the greatest value in `V[a]`.
+	3. Implementation `a.b` services the command, and this version number is used on replies to the command. **Processing stops here.**
+2. Let `x.y` be the specified version.
-	1. If `X` is not a supported major version:
+3. If `x` is not a key in `V`:
-		1. The highest major version is selected.
-		2. From the set of associated minor versions, the highest minor version is selected.
+	1. Let `a` be the greatest key in `V`.
+	2. Let `b` be the greatest value in `V[a]`.
-		3. The command is rejected with a reply of `505 RSVP Version Not Supported`, using the selected version number.
+	3. The command is rejected with a reply of `505 RSVP Version Not Supported`.
+The reply indicates version `a.b`. **Processing stops here.**
-	2. Otherwise, major version `X` is selected.
-	3. If `Y` is greater than all of the associated minor versions:
-		1. The highest such minor version is selected.
+4. Let `S` be the subset of `V[x]` where each element `s` satisfies `y <= s`.
+5. If `S` is empty:
+	1. Let `b` be the greatest value in `V[x]`.
-		2. The command is rejected with a reply of `505 RSVP Version Not Supported`, using the selected version number.
+	2. The command is rejected with a reply of `505 RSVP Version Not Supported`.
+The reply indicates version `x.b`. **Processing stops here.**
-	3. Otherwise, find the compatible minor versions for this command.
-A minor version `C` is compatible iff `Y <= C`.
-	4. From the compatible minor versions, select the smallest.
-	5. The implementation associated with the selected version services the command, replying with the selected version.
+6. Let `m` be the the minimum element of `S`.
+7. Implementation `x.m` services the command, and this version number is used on replies to the command. **Processing stops here.**

-For instance, an "RSVPico" server may be versioned `3.7.1`, and implements versions `1.0`, `1.2`, and `2.0`.
-Expressed as a mapping:
+*Example:* For example, an "RSVPico" server implements versions `1.0`, `1.2`, and `2.0`.
+Thus,

-	{1 -> {0, 2}, 2 -> {0}}
+	V = {1 -> {0, 2}, 2 -> {0}}

-With this configuration:
+With the aforementioned example server:

 * Citizens can send commands with version `1.0`.
 These commands will be fulfilled by the server's implementation of `1.0`.
 Replies will indicate version `1.0`.
 * Citizens can also send commands with either version `1.1` or `1.2`.
 These commands will be fulfilled by the server's implementation of `1.2`.
 Replies will indicate version `1.2`.
 * Citizens can also send commands with version `2.0`.
 These commands will be fulfilled by the server's implementation of `2.0`.
 Replies will use version `2.0`.
+* Citizens can also send commands with no version specified.
+These commands will be fulfilled by the server's implementation of `2.0`.
+Replies will use version `2.0`.
 * Citizens can not successfully send commands with version `1.5`.
 These commands will not be processed.
 Replies will be `505 RSVP Version Not Supported` and use version `1.2`.
-* Citizens can not successfully send commands with version `3.0`.
+* Citizens can not successfully send commands with version `0.1` nor `2.1` nor `3.0`.
 These commands will not be processed.
 Replies will be `505 RSVP Version Not Supported` and use version `2.0`.
-* The server will always decree in version `2.0`.